Jane Munch: Psychiatrist For Heroes

 Quick Boy signaled the bartender for the bill.
 “But first we’re going to get Captain Cold.
 No hero left behind.”

-A swarm of rusty nails poking out from wooden bats hacked and chipped away at the barricade of ice layering the Metro Convenience.
+Terry Stone, a reporter, stood with his cameraman watching as a swarm of rusty nails poking out from wooden bats hacked and chipped away at the barricade of ice layering the Metro Convenience.
 The mob of at least thirty angry men and women shouted and spat a slew of derogatory remarks at Captain Cold inside as they worked hard to break apart the ice wall he had formed before taking cover in the store.
 They showed no signs of exhaustion, breaking deeper and deeper with each weighted swing.

 Behind them, off to the side, the large lady who had summoned them via Twitter punched her torch to the sky, sharply encouraging them to work faster and harder, with the reassurance that she would have been right there sweating alongside them if that intolerable Captain Cold hadn’t frozen her feet to the pavement.

-In the midst of the clinks and clanks of nails scraping ice, a single voice from the mob could be heard yelling, “It’s Mr. Invincible!”
+Amid the clinks and clanks of nails scraping ice, a single voice from the mob could be heard yelling, “It’s Mr. Invincible!”

 That’s when they saw him, almost glowing in the moonlight, sailing slowly toward the ground, his cape blowing softly in the night breeze.